vanshronin/libMngmtSys/README.md

-# Library Management System (libMngmtSys)

-## About
+# libMngmtSys

-This is my first Python project — a simple Library Management System.
+This is a basic Library Management System made using Python.
-It’s a beginner-friendly project where I practiced using lists, dictionaries, and functions.
+I started this as a beginner project to practice core programming concepts like functions, loops, conditions, and handling user input.

+The project is still simple, but it helped me understand how real logic works when building something from scratch (especially debugging 😅).

+---

-## What it does
+## Features

-- Add a book
+- Add new books
-- View all books
+- View all books in the library
 - Issue a book
 - Return a book
-- Prevent duplicate book IDs
-- Handles empty library cases
+- Search books by ID or title (supports partial match)

+---

+## What I Learned

+- How to structure a program using functions
+- Handling lists and dictionaries in Python
+- Debugging issues caused by loops and conditions
+- Writing logic for real-world scenarios (like book issuing system)
+- Taking input and making it more reliable using `.strip()` and `.lower()`

+---

+## Limitations (for now)

+- Data is not saved permanently (resets after program ends)
+- No database integration yet
+- Basic command-line interface only

+---

-## Future improvements
+## Future Improvements

+- Connect with MySQL database
+- Store data permanently
-- Add search functionality
+- Improve search functionality
-- Use SQL database instead of a list
-- Add option to delete books
+- Add user authentication (maybe)
-- Maybe add a simple GUI
+- Better UI (maybe using Tkinter or web later)

+---

+## Note

+This is one of my first projects, so it's not perfect.
+I'm planning to keep improving it step by step as I learn more.